-- Be aware of and act consistently in accordance with the values and principles of The University of Sydney Code of Conduct for Students (PDF 52.7KB).
+- Be aware of and act consistently in accordance with the values and principles of the University of Sydney Code of Conduct for Students (52.7KB PDF).

 - Ensure your enrolment is correct at all times.

 - Pay all HECS or fees by the date due.